Comparison of theory and experiment for radiative characteristics in neutral thulium: Introduction

 In this study, we analyze the FT spectrum of neutral thulium within the visible spectral range.
 This spectrum was previously utilized in Ref.~\cite{par_22} for a hyperfine structure investigation.
-From this spectrum, we determine the relative intensity distributions in branches originating from a common upper level.
-In our current investigation, we identify new branches that were not reported in Refs.~\cite{wic_97,Wang_22}.
+From this spectrum we determine the relative intensity distributions in branches \st{originating} that originate from a common upper level.
+In our current investigation we identify new branches that were not reported in Refs.~\cite{wic_97,Wang_22}.
 Additionally, we have recorded new spectra in an external magnetic field and present the Zeeman splitting of an exemplary line.
-Our experimental findings are also compared to theoretical outcomes derived using a method that combine configuration interaction with many-body perturbation theory~\cite{dzu_96,koz_22}.
-As a result of these large-scale calculations, we obtain predictions for Land\'e $g$ factors, hyperfine structure constants, probabilities of electric dipole transitions, and atomic electric quadrupole moments.
-Such comparisons are of high importance for further developing theoretical approaches for ions with complex electronic structure, in particular those with an open $f$-shell.
-We also describe the experimentally observed Zeeman line splitting by semiempirical modeling.
+Our experimental findings are \st{also} compared to theoretical outcomes derived using a method that combines the configuration interaction with many-body perturbation theory~\cite{dzu_96,koz_22}.
+As a result of these large-scale calculations, we obtain predictions for level energies, Land\'e $g$ factors, hyperfine structure constants, probabilities of electric dipole transitions, and atomic electric quadrupole moments.
+To check the predictive power of the theory, we compared the respective characteristics with their experimental values available from previously published sources.
+Such comparisons are \st{of high importance} very important for further developing theoretical approaches for ions with complex electronic structure, in particular those with an open $f$-shell.
+We also describe the experimentally observed Zeeman line splitting using semiempirical modeling.

 The paper is structured as follows.
-In Section~\ref{sec:experiment} we describe the experimental technique and intensity data processing.
+In Section~\ref{sec:experiment} we describe the experimental technique and \st{intensity data processing} the method of processing the data.
 In Section~\ref{sec:theory} we present the theoretical approach and details of the calculations.
 Section~\ref{sec:results} contains the results.
 Finally, we conclude in Section~\ref{sec:conclusion}.
 Atomic units (a.u.) $\hbar = e = m_{e} = 1$ are used throughout the paper unless otherwise stated.